syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/concepts/filesystem.md

 ## `/usr`: installed software and shared data

 Where packages actually put their files: binaries typically under `/usr/bin`, shared libraries under `/usr/lib`, and static data under `/usr/share`.
 SYN-OS's own scripts live under `/usr/lib/syn-os/`, following the convention that `/usr/lib` holds a package's internal machinery, not just compiled libraries.
-They're copied there directly by [`pacstrapMain`](../stage0.md#5-pacstrapmain-syn-pacstrapzsh) at install time, not delivered as a pacman package.
+This documentation, in turn, lives under `/usr/share/syn-os/docs/`, following the equally standard convention that `/usr/share` holds read-only, architecture-independent data.
+Both are copied there directly by [`pacstrapMain`](../stage0.md#5-pacstrapmain-syn-pacstrapzsh) at install time, not delivered as pacman packages.

 `/usr/share/themes/` is the standard location desktop theme engines search.
 This is why SYN-OS's `SYN-OS-RED` theme lives there rather than somewhere custom; [LabWC](../labwc.md) and Qt theming tools both expect themes at this path by convention.